benyamindsmith/gemmatria_app/README.md

 # gemmatria_app

-This is a Shiny app of the [`gemmatria` package] (https://github.com/benyamindsmith/gemmatria), which provides a user interface for the functions created.
+This is a Shiny app of the [`gemmatria`](https://github.com/benyamindsmith/gemmatria) package , which provides a user interface for the functions created.

 ## Dependencies